BPH Diagnosis Specialists in Kansas City, KS

 Initial Tests For BPH

-A specialist at Interventional Radiology at The University of Kansas Hospital will perform initial tests to diagnose an enlarged prostate.
+A specialist at Interventional Radiology at The Kansas University Medical Center will perform initial tests to diagnose an enlarged prostate.

 - A urine test will rule out any infection or other issue.